Sheikh Mohammed al Rahbani is one of the world's wealthiest men but here's why you won’t find him on any Forbes rich listBy Ben Flanagan

 Nor will you see the Al Rahbani name splashed across billboards in Saudi Arabia, Kuwait or the UAE, the three key countries where the family plans to develop land bequeathed by the sheikh’s late father.
 Despite coming face-to-face with a journalist for a rare interview, Al Rahbani remains the resolutely quiet billionaire, who generally shuns the limelight.

 He has homes in the Swiss town of Gstaad – where he spent time as a child – and in Riyadh, Saudi Arabia.
 But he counts his six-storey London townhouse as his primary home.
 “You live the life of being anonymous here,” he said of London.
 “Nobody looks at you, I like that a lot.”
 Sitting in his main residence – an immaculate townhouse a stone’s throw from the famous Harrods department store – he talks through his main business interests.
-His tone is as modest as one could expect, given he is sitting opposite a photograph of himself next to a beaming President Barack Obama.

 “We are a very low-key family.
 We like to keep it as such,” says Al Rahbani.
 “We do what we have to do.
 But we are not bragging.”